 2. Identifying components to investigate further

-The slider at the left side of the Heatmap can be used to highlight the specific components that fall under the different ratings.
+The slider at the left side of the blueprint can be used to highlight the specific components that fall under the different ratings.

 Identify top priorities with the component list